 The U.S. Department of Agriculture recommends every healthy adult to enjoy two cups of fruit daily (equal to two bananas).
 Instead of making bananas your staple diet, you should have them alongside other healthy foods.
 Only then, you can make the best of the benefits of bananas.

-Hope we addressed some of the questions you may have had about bananas.
+Hope we addressed some of the questions you may have had about side effects of banana.
 Do give us your feedback in the comments section below.

 Latest posts by Karishma Sehgal (see all)